openshift/hypershift/docs/content/how-to/automated-machine-management/scale-to-zero-dataplane.md

 In order to continue with the next steps, we need to have in mind some considerations:

-- **This is a destructive action**, all the workloads in the worker nodes will dissapear.
+- **This is a destructive action**, all the workloads in the worker nodes will disappear.
 - The Hosted Control Plane will stay up and running, and you can scale up the *NodePool* whenever you want.
 - Some pods in the control plane will stay in "Pending" state.
 - Once you rescale the *NodePool/s* it will take time until they reach the fully **Ready** state.